-In fact, this is one of the oldest kinds of art, and its first traces – found in ancient China.
+One of the oldest kinds of art, history of paper cut art began in ancient China.
 The explanation is very simple – paper cut art appeared with the invention of paper in China.
 The ancient masters drew on paper, wrote Chinese characters, and used for government documents.
 However, the Chinese have gone even further.
 They used to cut silhouettes out of paper, stack them on the window, and the whole effect of this appeared in the evening, when the light lit the windows.
 Also, different cut silhouettes belonged to different national beliefs of the Chinese.

 Born in Limoges, Etienne de Silhouette traveled through Europe, lived in London, where he studied the practical economy and financial system of Great Britain.
 On his return to Paris, he translated a few English scientific papers on the economy, which made him famous.

 In March 1759, appointed general financial controller of France, he tried to reform the tax system and reduce the exorbitant costs of the royal court.
 Stringent austerity measures imposed by de Silhouette, intensed criticism of court circles.
 In November 1759 Silhouette had to leave his post.

 But that’s not all.
 He invented a new method of entertainment, that is, he thought of to trace the shadow of his guests, painting them on the walls.
 Oddly enough, but nobody before him had such an idea.
 His guests liked the minister’s silhouettes, and the glory of his silhouette art quickly spread throughout every corner of France and Europe.

 Fortunately, Silhouette art has not lost its status.
 Thus, silhouette pictures appear in advertising, heraldry, icons, and in the company logo.

 “We are creating paper silhouettes, each from a separate sheet of paper, where each item is connected with others.
 Each work tells a story.
 We are inspired by nature, life and the people who love what we do.